 What to think about when feeding white bread to dogs

-- Before feeding your dog with white bread, you need to make sure your furry friend is not allergic to any of the ingredients in white bread.
+Before feeding your dog with white bread, you need to make sure that he is not allergic to any of the ingredients in white bread.

 Which is the safest white bread to feed to dogs?